OAT7963/mae_pdf_processing/README.md

-# MAE Maybank Credit and Debit Card Statement Processing
+# Maybank Credit/Debit Card and CIMB Debit Statement Processing

 I've created a program for the processing of Maybank bank statements for Credit and Debit PDF bank statements, converting PDFs to Excel for better tracking.